jordanfndz/Creer-un-site-avec-HTML-CSS-et-Bootstrap/readme.md

 Added content to nos-evenements.html, including: card with collapse for the main event, thumbnails for future events and CSS style

 Deployed the website to jordanfndz.fr (OVH) with FileZilla

+Modified Forms with Submit fonction but using popup as a return.
+This is causing forms to submit even with empty fields as a result but PHP and JS are required otherwise

+Modified CSS for: the modals with h4 in uppercase + icon, thumbnails and Team font-size for mobile is now easier to read